Anxiety and Worry: How CBT Helps You Regain Control

 and why you don’t have to face it alone

-By Shaun Hodgkiss, CBT Psychotherapist
+By Shaun Hotchkiss, CBT Psychotherapist

 When people hear the word exposure in Cognitive Behavioural Therapy (CBT), it often brings up images of being pushed into frightening situations before they feel ready.
 For many, this alone is enough to create anxiety about therapy itself.